13.4. Binary Trees: Template Examples

 bottom->data = key;

-Although the remove operation doesn't significantly contribute to the template demonstration, it does illustrate a situation programmers frequently encounter while implementing data structures: some operations are efficient and relatively straightforward while others are not.
-Searching for and inserting nodes in a binary tree are efficient and accomplished with a modest amount of code.
+Although the remove operation doesn't significantly contribute to the template demonstration, it does illustrate a situation programmers frequently encounter while implementing data structures: some operations are efficient and relatively straightforward, while others are not.
+Searching for and inserting nodes in a binary tree is an efficient process requiring relatively little code.
 Removing a node from a binary tree is neither efficient nor straightforward.
 Computer scientists typically decompose the removal operation into three distinct cases.
 In the first case, the node selected for removal is a leaf without subtrees.
 In the second case, the selected node has one subtree.
-Finally, the node has two subtrees in the third or last case.
+Finally, the node has two subtrees in the third (last) case.

 The following figures focus on developing algorithms, leaving the coding to the implementation sections.
 The figures consistently use a set of features: First, the top and bottom pointers begin at the top of the tree and descend it as described above.
 Second, the dashed line suggests that the part of the tree above the top pointer doesn't affect the removal algorithm.
-Third, arrows and λ's represent significant pointers; empty subtree boxes don't affect the algorithm.
+Third, arrows and λ's represent significant pointers; empty subtree boxes may be null or point to subtrees without affecting the algorithm.
 Fourth, the figures color the node selected for removal red.
 Finally, single alphabetic characters represent the stored data, demonstrating a valid insertion order and labeling the nodes.

 Case 1.1Case 1.2